alt-key-project/comfyui-dream-project/readme.md

   ### Linear Curve [Dream]
   Linear interpolation between two values over the full animation.

+  ### Noise from Palette [Dream]
+  Generates noise based on the colors in a palette.

+  ### Palette Color Align [Dream]
+  Shifts the colors of one palette towards another target palette.
+If the alignment factor is 0.5 the result is nearly an average of the two palettes.
+At 0 no alignment is done and at 1 we get a close alignment to the target.
+Above one we will overshoot the alignment.

+  ### Palette Color Shift [Dream]
+  Multiplies the color values in a palette to shift the color balance or brightness.

+  ### Sample Image as Palette [Dream]
+  Randomly samples pixels from a source image to build a palette from it.

   ### Sine Curve [Dream]
   Simple sine wave curve.